KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 **Option 2**: Leverage an existing NiFi instance

-In some cases you may have a separate instance of NiFi or Hortonworks Data Flow you want to leverage.
+In some cases you may want to leverage separate instances of NiFi or Hortonworks Data Flow.
 Follow the steps below to include the Kylo resources.

 .. note:: If Java 8 isn't being used for the existing instance, then you will be required to change it.